lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.rst

    boilerplate code needed in the vanilla service exporters from module *NgxExport*.
 -  Special service adapters (*split services*) allow for distinguishing between *ignition* services (those that run when the service runs for the first time) and *deferred* services (those that run when the service runs for the second time and later).
+-  A simple combinator function *voidHandler* helps to avoid printing the final *return L.empty* or *return ““* in effectful handlers which return unused or empty bytestrings.

 .. raw:: latex